unicef/publicgoods-toolkit/community.md

 # Community And Ecosystem

-**KEY RECOMMENDATION**: Communities and ecosystems around open source projects are not all the same.
+**KEY RECOMMENDATION**: Note how an open source community generally follows a 'project archetype.'
+Communities and ecosystems around open source projects are not all the same.
 Project archetypes describe these differences and can help you understand a project's dynamics, health, and sustainability.
-This is useful when assessing an open source project for adoption or in creating your own open source project.
-These insights can help you set expections and plan investments.
+This is useful when assessing an open source project for adoption or in creating your own open source project, as these insights can help you set expections and plan investments.

 EXAMPLE: The City of Paris' [Lutece](https://lutece.paris.fr/lutece/),